Highlights

 • Microcontroller interfacing in C and Python

-• Created a custom library for Dynamixel servo motors
+• Created a custom library for Dynamixel servo motor interfacing

 Research

-I started on this project the summer of my freshman year, researching consensus methods in swarm robotics and on how they could be applied in combination with human interaction to enable Loopy to create decentralized shapes.
+The initial research conducted my freshman year was focused on consensus methods in swarm robotics and on how they could be applied in combination with human interaction to enable Loopy to create shapes in a decentralized manner.

 Continuing on with research into my sophomore year, the lab’s graduate students and I explored other swarm robotics concepts including Turing patterns and how they could enable Loopy to morph or undergo transformation.